 Are you required to provide a personal guarantee?

-- Avoid these.
-Otherwise, if your business fails, you will be liable for the rent - and for other payments due under the lease - for the remainder of the lease period.
+- If your business is a limited company, avoid these.
+Otherwise, if your business fails, you will be personally liable for the rent - and for other payments due under the lease - for the remainder of the lease period.

 Are you required to pay a deposit?